Contrastive Learning of Medical Visual Representations from Paired Images and Text: Methods

 \subsection{Task Definition}

-We start by giving a formal description of our representation learning setting.
+We start by defining our representation learning setting.
 We assume paired input $(\bx_v, \bx_u)$ where $\bx_v$ represents one or a group of images, and $\bx_u$ represents a text sequence which describes the imaging information in $\bx_v$.
 Our goal is to learn a parameterized image encoder function $f_v$, which maps an image to a fixed-dimensional vector.
 We are then interested in transferring the learned image encoder function $f_v$ into downstream tasks, such as classification or image retrieval.
 In this work, we model the encoder function $f_v$ as a convolutional neural network (CNN).

-We note that paired image-text input $(\bx_v, \bx_u)$ naturally exists for many medical domains.
-In particular, medical experts such as radiologists produce textual descriptions of images as part of their routine workflow, some of which are also made publicly available \citep{demner2016preparing, johnson2019mimic}.
+We note that paired image-text data $(\bx_v, \bx_u)$ naturally exists for many medical domains.
+Medical experts such as radiologists produce textual descriptions of images as part of their routine workflow, some of which are also made publicly available \cite{demner2016preparing, johnson2019mimic}.